rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 - Total children served,
 - Repackages diapers?,
 - Monthly diaper distributions?,
-- % difference in yearly donations,
+- % difference in yearly Donations,
 - % difference in total money donated,
-- % difference in disposable diaper donations
+- % difference in disposable diaper Donations
 ## Barcode Items
-### Navigating to export barcode items
+### Navigating to export barcode Items
 Click "Inventory" then "Barcode Items" in the left-hand menu.
 Then click "Export Barcode Items."
-### Contents of barcode items export
+### Contents of barcode Items export
 For each Barcode Item:
 - Item Type,
 - Quantity in the Box,